 About the Procedure

 The procedure is made as painless as possible by using local anaesthetic.
-You will only feel a minor discomfort when your dentist applies the anaesthesia.
+You will only feel minor discomfort when your dentist applies the anaesthesia.
 Your dentist or oral surgeon will be careful to protect your mouth during the treatment; thus they will make this part of the procedure as mild as possible.
 The anaesthetic will numb the whole site of the extraction so that the tooth removal will be painless.

 Recovering from tooth extraction is easy and simple.
 However, your recovery will vary on the ease or severity of your procedure.
-The more complex your extraction procedure was, the longer recovery you will have.
-Your dentist at Ek Dental Surgery will guide you through all of the procedures.
+The more complex your extraction procedure was, the longer the recovery you will have.
+Your dentist at EK Dental Surgery will guide you through all of the procedures.
 Even though some cases are difficult, you should not be worried about the recovery.

 Your dentist will give you precise advice and instructions on how to take care of your mouth after the procedure.
 You need to follow the instructions diligently.
 By doing so, you will be able to recover from all pain and discomfort in one or two days, like most patients.
 After about a week, you can go back to your usual routine such as eating and drinking normally.

 If you encounter any problems, you can go back to the dental clinic and your dentist will re-examine you.
 Your dentist will take any necessary steps to ensure your health and safety.